 Where to Keep Your Money

 Overall: avoid using cash if possible.
 Again, follow the rules of your institution, and be very careful about where cash is held (do not leave it in your desk drawer!).
-Revenues should be collected by check, money order, or credit card (MHS).
-This provides a record and less risk of disappearing.
+Revenues should be collected by check, money order, or credit card.
+This provides a record and reduces the risk of disappearing.
 Expenditures and reimbursements should also not be paid with cash - people lose receipts, commingle personal purchases, etc. It’s best to create a Payment Request Form.
 And all checks should require a second signature!

 Alpha Lambda Delta is a 501 C3 charitable organization.
 Each chapter is assigned its own EIN (Tax ID number), and the National Office files a group tax return each year on behalf of all chapters.
-This underlines the importance of submitting your chapter annual report (due May 10 each year), as we use the information from the reports (particularly starting and ending balances) to complete the IRS form (Group 990).
+This underlines the importance of submitting your chapter annual report (due May 10 each year), as we use the information from the reports (particularly starting and ending balances) to complete the IRS Group 990form.